bilal-fazlani/commanddotnet/README.md

     dotnet example.dll
     ```

-    value of parameter `printValues` will be false.
+    value of argument `printValues` will be false.

-    Note that, when using implicit boolean mode, it will result in an error, if the user tries to explicitly enter a value for parameter.
-In this instance, `dotnet example.dll --printValues true` will result into an error.
+    Note that, when using implicit boolean mode, it will result in an error, if the user tries to explicitly enter a value for argument.
+In this instance, `dotnet example.dll --printValues true` will result in an error.

-    When you check the help of a command, you if you see `Flag` for a parameter, it means value is implit and does not requre an explict one.

     #### Flag clubbing